 \$50,000 to Junior Achievement to provide students with educational lessons on financial capability, career readiness and business ownership.
 Mount Vernon, Indiana - \$20,000 awarded to Youth First, Inc., which partners with 107 schools across 13 Indiana counties to provide skilled social workers who can serve as mentors and prevention coaches for parents and teachers.

-Wilmington, California - \$100,000 to EXP, the Opportunity Engine, which helps prepare students for future careers.
-The program pairs companies for summer internships.
-During the 2021-2022 school year, participated in EXP programs.
+Wilmington, California - \$100,000

+to EXP, the Opportunity Engine, which helps prepare students for future careers.
+The program pairs high school juniors and seniors with companies for summer internships.
+During the 2021-2022 school year, more than 6,300 high school students at 11 Southern California high schools participated in EXP programs.